2049 Century Park East//Suite 700//Los Angeles, CA 90067-3109//United States

-Seth M. Gerber is an accomplished trial lawyer whose nationwide practice focuses on trade secrets and business litigation.
-Seth’s trial victories were featured by Law360 when Morgan Lewis was named “Employment Group of the Year” in January 2018.
-Seth has also been recognized in The Best Lawyers in America (commercial litigation), recognized over many years as a Southern California “Super Lawyer,” and named in 2011 as one of the top 20 lawyers in California under the age of 40 by the Los Angeles and San Francisco Daily Journal.
+Seth M. Gerber’s trial practice focuses on high-stakes trade secrets and non-compete litigation.
+Seth has been recognized by the Daily Journal as one of California’s “Top Trade Secrets Lawyers.”
+Seth also has been recommended by Legal 500 for Trade Secrets, and recognized in The Best Lawyers in America (commercial litigation), as a Southern California “Super Lawyer,” and in the Daily Journal as one of the top 20 lawyers in California under the age of 40 in 2011.

-Seth has successfully brought claims for violation of international law against agencies and instrumentalities of a foreign state under the Foreign Sovereign Immunities Act.
-He participated in a hearing before the US Senate Helsinki Commission, directly negotiated with high-ranking foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $60 million against a foreign state.
-Seth’s high-profile litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.
+Seth is experienced in cross-border litigation involving the theft of trade secrets and property overseas, including in China.
+He is familiar with sovereign immunity issues and has participated in a hearing before the US Senate Helsinki Commission, negotiated with foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $122 million against a foreign state.
+His high-profile cross-border litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.

 Seth has served on boards of several community organizations.
 He is a recipient of the State Bar of California’s Wiley M. Manuel Award for Pro Bono Legal Services.

 Defended one of California’s largest independent physician associations in a lengthy jury trial for alleged misappropriation of trade secrets and breach of contract.
-The jury found that Seth’s client did not engage in any willful or malicious misconduct and awarded a tiny fraction of the damages sought.
+The jury found that the defendant did not engage in any willful or malicious misconduct and awarded a tiny fraction of the damages sought.

 Obtained a favorable jury trial verdict and damages against a distributor of fashion accessories for copyright infringement.